Energy Efficiency Policies

 Energy Efficiency Resource Standard:

-In 2008, NM approved the Efficient Use of Energy Act (HB 305, and updated in 2019 w/ HB 291) that applies to electric and gas utilities.
-IOUs required to offer customers demand-side programs that achieve savings equal to 5% of 2005 retail sales by 2014 and 8% of 2005 retail sales by 2020.
-HB 291 updated this by calling for a 5% savings relative to 2020 retail sales between 2021-2025.
-Coops required to develop their own energy efficiency targets and programs to meet the targets.
+In 2008, New Mexico approved the Efficient Use of Energy Act, requiring IOUs to offer customers demand-side programs that achieve savings equal to 5% of 2005 retail sales by 2014 and 8% of 2005 retail sales by 2020 (HB 305).
+The state updated this requirement in 2019 by calling for a 5% savings relative to 2020 retail sales between 2021-2025 (HB 291).
+Coops are required to develop their own energy efficiency targets and programs to meet the targets.

 Building Codes: